VacCrow/vaccrow.github.io/guides/savages/eden/E12S_Part2.md

 <div class='guideSection' markdown='1'>
 <h2><a id='ABSingularApocalypse'>Singular Apocalypse:</a></h2>

-After the cast, the floor of the arena will roughly change to this (the red line is white ingame):
+After the cast, the floor of the arena will roughly change to this (the red line is white in game):
 <img class='soloImg' src='{{ page.imagePath | append: 'E12SApocalypseArena.jpg' }}'>

 ___